Texas Fishing Company Raises Funds for Battered Women’s Foundation

 “I asked myself, ‘what can we do?
 How can we fit in,'” said Rivera.

-Rivera Tackle Company’s role was realized when the company auctioned off a custom tackle package, with all proceeds going to the family.
+Rivera Tackle Company’s role was realized when the company auctioned off a custom tackle package, donating all proceeds to the family.
 In part, this helped the family raise more than enough to cover the funeral expenses.

 Upon witnessing the good that could come from bringing anglers together for a cause that didn’t directly involve fishing, Rivera was ready to find another worthy cause to support.

-“There’s gotta be more to it than this,” said Rivera, who quickly began looking for nearby organizations to support.
+“There’s gotta be more to it than this,” said Rivera, who quickly began looking for nearby organizations in need of assistance.

-In his search, he was called to one in particular: The Battered Women’s Foundation in Hurst, Texas.
+In his search, he was called to one particular agency: The Battered Women’s Foundation in Hurst, Texas.

-Moved by the conversation, Rivera set out to solve another problem.
+Moved by this conversation, Rivera set out to solve another problem.

 He ordered materials and, once again, began work on a line of unreleased fishing lures.
 These custom, hand-painted baits were then sold in sets of three with an asking price of $100.